argan-rs/argan/docs/argan.md

 ## Router

-When there is a need for multiple resource trees with different host guards a [`Router`] node can be used.
+When there is a need for multiple resource trees with different host guards, a [`Router`] node can be used.

 ```